rebus-org/Rebus.AzureStorage/README.md

 Check out [`Rebus.AzureBlobs`](https://github.com/rebus-org/Rebus.AzureBlobs) for blob-based implementations of databus storage and saga snapshots.

+Check out [`Rebus.AzureQueues`](https://github.com/rebus-org/Rebus.AzureQueues) for a storage queues-based transport implementation.

-Libraries for queues and table-tabed subscription storage will follow.
+Library for table-based subscription storage will follow.

+THIS REPO IS TO BE DEPRECATED!